 At the age of 2 ½ I was being treated as a Spastic Monoparesis Cerebral Palsy, although I didn’t know I had ever been diagnosed.

 Then at the age of 46 wanting to find out what was wrong with me, after a self-imposed MRI scan, I was diagnosed with the same condition, not knowing I already had a diagnosis.
-Then on being referred to a neuro physio, she noted that I had two limbs affected not one, which made me a Spastic Hemiparesis, not a Monoparesis.
+Then on being referred to a Neuro Physio, she noted that I had two limbs affected not one, which made my diagnosis Spastic Hemiparesis, not Monoparesis.